Simeon V. Marcelo: Trial of Joseph Estrada

-Appropriately, the Estrada Plunder case will always be considered as Sonny Marcelo's paramount legacy to the country and to the legal profession.

 As Solicitor General

-Atty.
-Marcelo's legal brilliance led him to be appointed as the Solicitor General in February 2001.
-As the chief government lawyer, he skillfully led the government to victories in numerous monumental cases.
-During his term, he successfully handled before the Supreme Court the recovery of Ferdinand Marcos’ ill-gotten wealth, which was well-worth over US$680 Million.
+Marcelo was appointed Solicitor General in February 2001.
+During his term, he successfully handled before the Supreme Court the recovery of Ferdinand Marcos’ ill-gotten wealth worth over US$680 million.
 (To date, this is one of the biggest recovery of stolen assets from a corrupt government official worldwide; also, the Supreme Court judgement constituted the first final ruling that the Marcoses had acquired ill-gotten wealth during the late dictator’s regime.)
-Then Solicitor General Marcelo also successfully handled before the Supreme Court other foremost cases, including those involving the constitutionality of the Plunder Law, the revival of the prosecution of senior police officers (including one who is now a member of the Senate) involving the extrajudicial killing of a gang of suspected criminals, the recovery of shares of stock and dividends worth P70 Billion in connection with the coconut levy cases and the recovery of stockholdings worth P26 Billion from the family of one of the late dictator’s cronies.
-(Prior to his assumption of office as Solicitor General in 2001, the Government was able to recover only P26 Billion since 1986 from the Marcoses and their cronies.)
+Then Solicitor General Marcelo also successfully handled before the Supreme Court such cases as the constitutionality of the Plunder Law, the revival of the prosecution of senior police officers (including one who is now a member of the Senate) involving the extrajudicial killing of a gang of suspected criminals, the recovery of shares of stock and dividends worth P70 billion in connection with the coconut levy cases and the recovery of stock-holdings worth P26 billion from the family of one of the late dictator’s cronies.
+(Prior to his assumption of office as Solicitor General in 2001, the Government was able to recover only P26 billion since 1986 from the Marcoses and their cronies.)
 By far, he is considered to be one of the most successful Solicitors General ever appointed, having won all of the major cases during his term in office.

 As Ombudsman

 In October 2002, he was appointed as Ombudsman.
 At the age of 49 years, he became the youngest appointee.
 As Ombudsman, his efforts in battling graft and corruption earned him local and international recognition.
-Although faced with severe lack of resources, with an operating budget of P350 Million compared to the 2013 budget of the Office of the Ombudsman in the amount of P1.7 Billion, he still astoundingly led a serious and effective crusade against corruption, earning him praises from both foreign and local media, including the Philippines’ normally critical newspapers, like The Washington Post (p.
+Although faced with severe lack of resources, with an operating budget of P350 Million compared to the 2013 budget of the Office of the Ombudsman in the amount of P1.7 billion, he still led a serious and effective crusade against corruption, earning him praises from both foreign and local media, including The Washington Post (p.
 A14, 10 June 2005), which stated that Mr. Marcelo “restored credibility to that organization (referring to the Office of the Ombudsman).”

-As Ombudsman, Mr. Marcelo led the legal team which successfully prosecuted and secured the conviction of former President Joseph Estrada for plunder.
+As Ombudsman, Marcelo led the legal team which successfully prosecuted and secured the conviction of former President Joseph Estrada for plunder.
 Further, he actively supervised the prosecution of other major high-profile cases before the Sandiganbayan such as the President Diosdado Macapagal Boulevard case, the RSBS Pension Fund cases, the DPWH Repair Scam cases and the Major General Carlos F. Garcia cases.